Stock events for Albany International Corp. (AIN)

 Overview of Albany International Corp.’s business

-Albany International Corp. is an industrial goods company specializing in advanced materials processing and automation.
-It operates in Textile Manufacturing, Industrial Goods, and Engineering/Manufacturing, and is part of the S&P 600 and Russell 2000 indices.
-The company has two divisions: Machine Clothing (MC), a leading producer of custom-designed belts and fabrics, and Albany Engineered Composites (AEC), which designs and manufactures advanced materials-based engineered components for aerospace applications.
+Albany International Corp. is a global industrial goods company specializing in advanced textiles and materials processing, operating in the advanced materials and specialty fabrics sector.
+It has two segments: Machine Clothing (MC), which produces belts and engineered fabrics for industrial applications, and Albany Engineered Composites (AEC), which designs and manufactures advanced composite structures for the aerospace industries.

 AIN’s Geographic footprint